inducer/pudb/doc/starting.rst

 In "reverse" remote debugging, pudb connects to a socket, rather than listening to one.

 First open the socket and listen using the netcat(``nc``), as below.
-Netcat of couse is not a telnet client, so it can behave diffrently than a telnet client.
+Netcat of course is not a telnet client, so it can behave differently than a telnet client.
 By using the ```stty``` with "no echo: and "no buffering" input options, we can make a socket that nonetheless behave simillarly::